gokselkacar/My_Portfolio_Projects/DESIGN.md

 **As detailed by the diagram:**

 * One user can create 0 to many playlists.
 A playlist is created by one and only one user.
-* A user can favorite 0 to many songs through the user_songs junction table.
+* A user can favourite 0 to many songs through the user_songs junction table.
 * A song can be included in 0 to many playlists through the playlist_songs junction table.
 * A song can be performed by 1 to many artists through the song_artists junction table.
 * A song belongs to 0 or 1 album (singles might not be part of an album).